vonmillhausen/sf2000/README.md

 ---

 ## Document Version History
+- `20230926 - 1.38`: Updated [CFW FAQ](#is-there-any-custom-firmware) with the latest details.
+Added some additional references to Tadpole, and added credits for `jasongrieves_02643` who has been doing a lot of recent development work on the tool lately.
+Updated the [CPU section](#cpu) to reference the fact that the CPU clock has been increased in the latest firmware.
+Added links to `iq_132`'s Bluetooth mod.
+Added [a section about the `.zfb` files](#zfb-files) used in the arcade section.
+Rearranged the details in [the Bootloader Bug section](#bootloader-bug) to hopefully make things a bit clearer.

 - `20230905 - 1.37`: Added note about `bnister`'s CPU clock bump discovery to the [Firmware](#firmwarebios-bisrvasd) section.
 Added link to `dteyn`'s new background music tool to the [Sounds](#sounds) and [Tools and Links](#tools-and-links) sections.

 - `20230903 - 1.36`: Added links to `Detyn`'s new Battery Meter Fix tool to both the [Battery](#battery) section and [Tools and Links](#tools-and-links).
 Updated the [custom firmware FAQ](#is-there-any-custom-firmware) with the latest progress notes.